PoslinskiNet/ember-testing-guide/README.md

 namespace: 'api'
 ```

-If we want to use Mirage in our test, we need to set it up in each test for instance in case of integration tests it can look like that:
+If we want to use Mirage in our test, we need to set it up in each test.
+For instance, in case of integration tests it can look like that:

 ```javascript
 import { module } from 'qunit';